electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 host <- USB.Host(hardware.usb, [ACustomDriver1, ACustomDriver2, ACustomDriver3]);
 ```

+Whenever a device is plugged or unplugged, the corresponding drivers that match this device will be respectively started or stopped automatically by the USB Drivers Framework.
+Upon the connection of a device, the Framework attempts to match it to each of the registered drivers.
+If one of the drivers matches the device being connected, then the driver will be instantiated.

-If all the three drivers match device interfaces, then they all are instantiated and started by the USB Drivers Framework.
+Some devices provide multiple interfaces and these interfaces could be implemented via a single driver or multiple drivers.
+The USB Drivers Framework instantiates all drivers which match the connected device.
+If all the registered drivers match device interfaces, then they all are instantiated and started by the USB Drivers Framework.

 Application developers are responsible for including required device-driver libraries into the application code.

 ## Accessing A Driver’s API ###

+Each driver provides its own public API to allow the application to interact with USB devices.
+Application developers should therefore read carefully the driver documentation and follow its instructions.

-Public driver APIs are neither limited nor enforced in any way by the USB Drivers Framework.
+Driver public APIs are neither limited nor enforced by the USB Drivers Framework in any way.
 It is the responsibility of the driver developer to decide which APIs to expose to application developers.

-Each driver provides its own public API for interaction with USB devices and application code.
-Application developers should therefore read carefully the driver documentation and follow its instructions.

 ## Configuring Hardware Pins For USB ##

 The reference hardware for the USB Drivers Framework is the [imp005](https://developer.electricimp.com/hardware/imp/datasheets#imp005).
-This module requires a special pin configuration in order to enable USB.
+This imp module requires a special pin configuration in order to enable USB: pinR (USB active high load control) and pinW (active low USB fault indication) must both be set high.
 The USB Driver Framework does this for you by default.
 Please see documentation on the
 USB.Host [constructor](DriverDevelopmentGuide.md#usbhost-class-usage) for more details.

-If your application is targeting a custom board based on a different Electric Imp module, you may need to set *autoConfigPins* to `false` in order to prevent configuration issues.
+If your application is targeting a custom board based on a different Electric Imp module, you may need to set the constructor’s *autoConfigPins* parameter to `false` in order to prevent configuration issues.
 You will also need to configure it from within the application according to the module’s specification.

 ## Working With Attached Devices ##